-Before a new tobacco product can be legally marketed, the FDA must evaluate it based on a public health standard that considers the risks and benefits of the product on the population as a whole, including tobacco product users as well as non-users.
+Before a new tobacco product can be legally marketed, FDA must issue an order permitting marketing of that product.
+To issue an order, FDA must evaluate that product based on a public health standard that considers the risks and benefits of the product on the population as a whole, including tobacco product users as well as non-users.

 - When should I use the premarket tobacco application process?

 - How do I demonstrate that the new tobacco product is appropriate for the protection of public health?

 - What information is needed in my premarket tobacco application?